markjmeredith/resources/resourcegroups.md

 You must be assigned an IAM policy with the Administrator role on All Account Management services to create additional resource groups.
 If you have a Lite account or 30-day trial, you can't create extra resource groups, but you can rename your default resource group.

 Connections between a resource group and a Cloud Foundry org or space are restricted by your quota.
-For more information, see [What is an alias?](/docs/resources?topic=resources-connect_app#what_is_alias).
+See [What is an alias?](/docs/resources?topic=resources-connect_app#what_is_alias) for more information.
 {: note}

 1. Go to **Manage** &gt; **Account**.
 Expand **Account resources** and then select **Resource groups**.